redpanda-data/redpanda/src/v/coding-style.md

 Header files have the `.h` extension, source files use the `.cc` extension.

+Public header files (meaning other libraries can `#include` them directly), should go in an `includes` directory within the library they belong to.
+For example, a library named `foo` should have public header files within `src/v/foo/include/foo`.

-Test files go in the `tests` directory of the module they belong to.
+Test files go in the `tests` directory of the library they belong to.
 That is, the tests for a feature named `foo` and located in `src/v/foo` will be located in `src/v/foo/tests`.